ua-datalab/QNLP/Project-Plan.md

 - Cyverse has resource allocations- so all big training done there.
 Example:

 # Meeting Notes
+## Dec 9th
+- Pytest implementation complete
+- Code is functional and has checks.

 ## Dec 8th
 Todo at EOD Dec 8th: